Open Reel Tape Machine M 063 H5

 - Surfaces in black or silver anodized

-- Side panels in black frosted or walnut
+- Side panels in black frosted or wood

 The M 063 H5 represents the upper end of the M 063 H range and is equipped with all the currently available equipment features.
 In addition, the otherwise optionally available wooden side parts and the equipment feets for vertical operation are also part of the delivery.
 In addition to the standard 2.00 mm track width equipment, the machine can also be supplied with 2.75 mm track width tape heads.+ Options and Accessories